 NAMING A SPOUSE AS A BENEFICIARY

 For married couples, it is common that the spouse is individually named as beneficiary of an IRA.
-The estate and income tax laws often favor naming the participant’s spouse as beneficiary.
-One of the benefits of naming a spouse is that if the Participant predeceases the spouse, the spouse can rollover the IRA to his or her name, and then choose a new beneficiary (usually a child or children).
-With a much younger beneficiary named, the minimum distributions can be stretched out over a longer period of time, enhancing the “wealth” in the IRA, because of the longer income tax deferral.
+Estate and income tax laws often favor naming the Participant’s spouse as beneficiary.
+One of the benefits of naming a spouse is that your spouse can roll over the IRA to his or her name, and then choose a new beneficiary (usually a child or children).
 This type of rollover is only available to spouses.

-However, in choosing the spouse as beneficiary, the spouse will have full control of the IRA monies after the death of the participant, and is under no obligation to follow the participant’s wishes.
-This may not be what the participant wanted, especially if there are children from a previous marriage or the participant feels that the spouse may be too easily influenced by others after he/she is gone.
+However, in choosing your spouse as beneficiary, he or she will have full control of the IRA assets after your death and will be under no obligation to follow your wishes.
+This may not be what you wanted, especially if there are children from a previous marriage or there are concerns that your spouse may be too easily influenced by others after you are gone.

-If your spouse will have plenty of assets after you die, or if you have reason to believe your spouse will die before you, or if you are not married, you could name your children, grandchildren or other individuals as beneficiary(ies).
+If your spouse will have plenty of assets after you die, or if you believe your spouse will die before you, or if you are not married, you might consider naming your children, grandchildren, or other individuals as beneficiary(ies).

 NAMING A TRUST AS BENEFICIARY

-Naming a trust as beneficiary will give you maximum control over your tax-deferred money after you die.
-That’s because the distributions will be paid not to an individual, but into a trust that contains your written instructions stating who will receive the money, how and when.
+Naming a trust as your beneficiary will give you maximum control after death.
+That’s because the distributions will be paid not to an individual, but into a trust that contains your written instructions stating who will receive the money, how, and when.

 For example, your trust could provide income to your surviving spouse for as long as he or she lives.
 Then, after your spouse dies, the income could go to someone else.
 The trust could even provide periodic income to your children or grandchildren, keeping the rest safe from irresponsible spending and/or creditors.